rizfol/Wallpapers/README.md

 <p>Click gimme wallpaper and a folder of the processed images should pop up</p>
 <br>
-*Make sure to wait for the green thing to finish loading and then use it
+*Make sure to wait for the green thing to finish loading and then use it ** I also don't know for sure if the code accounts for weekend classes